KoenBaak/pyqusim/README.md

 # quantal
-Python toy package for simulated quantum computing
+Toy package for simulated quantum computing in Python